Table of Contents

 FAQ

-How long to pay off debt using snowball?
+How long does it take to pay off debt using the snowball method?

 What is the best way to pay off debt using the snowball method?